Augmentations and immersed Lagrangian fillings: Computations via Morse complex families

-\begin{enumerate} \item[(2)] The second piece of information defining an MCF is a collection of strictly upper triangular (as in (\ref{eq:strictly})) differentials $\{d_\nu\}$ of degree $+1$ mod $\rho$ making each $(V(R_\nu), d_\nu)$ into a $\Z/\rho$-graded cochain complex. \end{enumerate} Moreover, $H$ and $\{d_\nu\}$ are required to satisfy the following Axiom \ref{ax:1dim}. \end{definition}
+\begin{enumerate} \item[(2)] The second piece of information defining an MCF is a collection of strictly upper triangular differentials $\{d_\nu\}$ of degree $+1$ mod $\rho$ making each $(V(R_\nu), d_\nu)$ into a $\Z/\rho$-graded cochain complex. \dr{Here, the strictly upper triangular condition is that the matrix coefficient $\langle d_\nu S^\nu_q, S^\nu_p\rangle$ is $0$ unless $z(S^\nu_p) > z(S^\nu_q)$.} \end{enumerate} Moreover, $H$ and $\{d_\nu\}$ are required to satisfy the following Axiom \ref{ax:1dim}. \end{definition}

 \begin{axiom} Let $R_0$ and $R_1$ be connected components of $\pi_{x}(\Lambda) \setminus (H \cup \Lambda_{\mathit{sing}})$ that border each other at a point $p \in H \cup \Lambda_{\mathit{sing}}$.

 \begin{enumerate} \item If $p \in H$ is a \emph{handleslide} with upper endpoint $u(p) \in S_u$ and $l(p) \in S_l$, then the handleslide map